 - Viruses There may be links between certain viruses (e.g., Cytomegalovirus).
 Plus, there is an apparent association between having an Epstein-Barr virus infection or mononucleosis in the case of gliomas and an associated between the human papilloma virus (HPV) and head and neck squamous cell carcinoma (HNSCC). - Oxidative Stress When our oxidative stress exceeds our defense system, cellular stress occurs and that can lead to the development of a tumor.
-Excessive oxidative stress can result from a variety of sources: metabolic complications, ionizing radiation from being a pilot, ionizing radiation due to being a frequent passenger on airplanes, heavy metals exposure as a machinist might experience, food or water with triggering substances, cigarette smoking, or other environmental exposures. - Autoimmune Conditions- Autoimmune diseases can make someone more susceptible to the development of a brain tumor.
+Excessive oxidative stress can result from a variety of sources; there might be metabolic complications, or factors like being subject to ionizing radiation like being a pilot like Sumomof2 mentions in her posting or being a frequent passenger on an airplane, heavy metals like what someone might be exposed to through their work like someone who is a machinist, or foods, water or environment, and then of course cigarette smoking. - Autoimmune Conditions- Autoimmune diseases can make someone more susceptible to the development of a brain tumor.
 These conditions arise from an overactive immune response of the body against various substances.
 They include (but are not limited to) Addison disease, ALS, Ankylosing spondylitis, Bechet's disease, Celiac disease, chronic rheumatic heart disease, Crohn's, diabetes, hyper and hypothyroidism, Lupus, multiple sclerosis, rheumatic fever, rheumatoid arthritis, sarcoidosis, ulcerative colitis.
 In Sweden, doctors have even found increased brain tumor risks in patients with psoriasis. - Carcinogens Exposure to pesticides and herbicides (like RoundUp that was recently featured in a \$2 Billion award to a couple who claimed their cancer was caused by that product) and fertilizers are believed to make a person susceptible.